eaysin-arafat/task-solaria/README.md

 - **`calculate-polygon-area.ts`**: Calculates the area of a polygon based on its data points.
 - **`format-number.ts`**: Utility for formatting numbers, used for prices and areas in tooltips.
+- **`get-unique-statuses.ts`**: This utility function extracts and returns unique polygon statuses from the dataset.
+It returns an array of status options formatted for use in the filter control.

 ### Technologies Used